ReCAPTCHA: reCAPTCHA v3 and reCAPTCHA Enterprise (invisible)

 In 2017, Google introduced a new "invisible" reCAPTCHA, where verification occurs in the background, and no challenges are displayed at all if the user is deemed to be of low risk.
 According to former Google "click fraud czar" Shuman Ghosemajumder, this capability "creates a new sort of challenge that very advanced bots can still get around, but introduces a lot less friction to the legitimate human."

 Implementation

 The reCAPTCHA tests are displayed from the central site of the reCAPTCHA project, which supplies the words to be deciphered.
 This is done through a JavaScript API with the server making a callback to reCAPTCHA after the request has been submitted.
 The reCAPTCHA project provides libraries for various programming languages and applications to make this process easier. reCAPTCHA is a free-of-charge service provided to websites for assistance with the decipherment, but the reCAPTCHA software is not open-source.

-Also, reCAPTCHA offers plugins for several web-application platforms including ASP.NET, Ruby, and PHP, to ease the implementation of the service.
+Furthermore, reCAPTCHA offers plugins for several web-application platforms, including ASP.NET, Ruby, and PHP, in order to ease the implementation of the service.